Location: Northeastern British Columbia, North of Fort St. John. Turn off Highway 97

 Graham River BC Canada

-25. This next mud hole presented quite a challenge,
+25. This next mud hole presented turned out to be a

 and forced us to go through the bushes on the left.